jeftegoes/AwsOverview/Machine Learning/AI and ML.md

 - Large amount of input data.
 - Requires GPU (Graphical Processing Unit).

+## 4.1.
+Model Training in Deep Learning

+- Model training is the process of teaching a neural network to make accurate predictions by learning from large datasets.

+## 4.2.
+How It Works

+1. Initialize the neural network.
+2. Feed training data into the model.
+3. Calculate the prediction error (loss).
+4. Update weights and biases using **gradient descent** (or another optimizer).
+5. Repeat the process over multiple **epochs** until performance improves.

+## 4.3.
+Key Concepts

+- **Weights & Biases:** Parameters the model learns.
+- **Loss Function:** Measures prediction error.
+- **Gradient Descent:** Optimizes weights to minimize loss.
+- **Epoch:** One complete pass through the training dataset.
+- **Hyperparameter Tuning:** Adjusts settings (e.g., learning rate, batch size, epochs) to improve performance.

+## 4.4.
+Best Practices

+- Prepare and clean the data.
+- Use validation data to evaluate performance.
+- Tune hyperparameters.
+- Ensure the model generalizes well to unseen data.

 # 5. Neural Networks - How do they work?

 - Nodes (tiny units) are connected together.